Hurricane Evacuation

 Evacuation is also an option for people living outside potential flood areas who feel more comfortable “riding out” the storm in the safety and security of a mass care hurricane shelter.

-City of New Bedford and local American Red Cross officials have identified New Bedford High School, 230 Hathaway Boulevard, as the city’s primary Mass Care Shelter.
-If this facility cannot be used, or additional shelter space is needed, other facilities (usually school buildings) will be opened.
+City of New Bedford and local American Red Cross officials have identified Keith Middle School, 225 Hathaway Blvd., as the city’s primary Mass Care Shelter.
+If this facility cannot be used, or additional shelter space is needed, the backup shelter will be New Bedford High School, 230 Hathaway Blvd.

 If you do evacuate…